DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 ...

-Colors in the topology wiget now (allegedly) correspond to colors of CPUs held by the GL widget.
+Colors in the topology widget now (allegedly) correspond to colors of CPUs held by the GL widget.
 Cores use an average of their PUs' color, analogously for NUMA nodes.
 Each part of the topology block-tree now has a 1px solid black border around itself, which makes it a little prettier + it highlights